theMarcHuerta/cs349h-292Y-microassignments-students/hw3-delay-based-computing/questions.md

 1. What does each numbered segment in the input image represent?
 What does it mean when a pulse (vertical line) is contained within a numbered segment?

+It represents a number so there's 10 tiles and 10 numbers 0-9 so whenever we get a pulse within a certain window 0-9, it represents that value.

 2. What kind of value does an earlier pulse encode, what kind of value does a later pulse encode?

+The earlier pulse encodes a lower value and the later pulse encodes a higher value.

 3. Run the simulation multiple times.
 Do you observe any variations in the plots from execution to execution?

+Yea they slightly vary from run to run but so far they've been in the same window but some have been close to the edge of the next window.

 4. Look at the pulse summary printed to console.
 How is a gate's numerical values computed from the relative delay and segment time?
 How is the relative delay computed from the absolute delay and the gate's settling time?
 The settling time for a given port is the time required for the pulse to reach a particular port.

+There's a setting time thats taken into account for the first window that would've been there isn't there because with the setting time its not possible for a pulse to land there.
+Relative delay is computed by subtracting the setting time from the absolute delay.

 # Part Y: Implementing the Delay Gates [8 pts]